gu12934/SQL-Project-LHL/cleaning_data.md

 ## products
 ```
+-- PRODUCTS TABLE
-look for null values
+-- Look for null values
+SELECT *
-SELECT * FROM products
+FROM products
-WHERE NOT(products it NOT NULL);
+WHERE NOT (products IS NOT NULL);

--look for duplicate skus
+-- Look for duplicate skus
 SELECT sku, count()
 FROM products
 GROUP BY sku
-HAVING count()>1
+HAVING count() > 1

-TRIM sku and name columns for any extra space
+-- TRIM sku and name columns for any extra space
--fill out with 0 null values from columns sentiment_score and sentiment_magnitude
+-- Fill out with 0 null values from columns sentiment_score and sentiment_magnitude
--order table by sku
+-- Order table by sku
--create a view of the cleaned table
+-- Create a view of the cleaned table
 CREATE OR REPLACE VIEW working_products AS
     SELECT
         TRIM(sku) AS sku,
         TRIM(name) AS product_name,
         ordered_quantity,
         stock_level,
-restocking_lead_time
+        restocking_lead_time,
         CASE
-WHEN sentiment_score is NULL THEN 0
+            WHEN sentiment_score IS NULL THEN 0
             ELSE sentiment_score
-END AS sentiment_score
+        END AS sentiment_score,
         CASE
             WHEN sentiment_magnitude IS NULL THEN 0
             ELSE sentiment_magnitude
         END AS sentiment_magnitude
     FROM products
-ORDER BY sku:
+    ORDER BY sku;

--make an empty copy of original table
+-- Make an empty copy of the original table
 CREATE TABLE clean_products AS
 TABLE products
 WITH NO DATA;

--insert clean data from the view table into the new clean table
+-- Insert clean data from the view table into the new clean table
 INSERT INTO clean_products
 SELECT * FROM working_products;

--Rename column name
+-- Rename column name
 ALTER TABLE clean_products
-RENAME COLUMN name to product_name;
+    RENAME COLUMN name TO product_name;
 ```

 ## sales_by_sku